cube-soft/cube.pdf/Readme.md

 ## Contributing

 1. Fork [Cube.Pdf](https://github.com/cube-soft/Cube.Pdf/fork) repository.
 2. Create a feature branch from the master or stable branch (e.g. git checkout -b my-new-feature origin/master).
-Note that the master branch may refer some pre-released NuGet packages.
-Try the [rake clean](https://github.com/cube-soft/Cube.Pdf/blob/master/Rakefile) command when build errors occur.
+Note that the master branch may refer to some pre-release NuGet packages.
+Try the [rake clean](https://github.com/cube-soft/Cube.Pdf/blob/master/Rakefile) and copy commands when build errors occur.
 3. Commit your changes.
 4. Rebase your local changes against the master or stable branch.
 5. Run test suite with the [NUnit](http://nunit.org/) console or the Visual Studio (NUnit 3 test adapter) and confirm that it passes.
-6. Create new Pull Request.
+6. Create a new Pull Request.

 ## License